Advanced Energy at Home

 Welcome!
 Advanced Energy has been providing free homeowner guidance to North Carolinians since 2004 at the request of our North Carolina utility members: Duke Energy, North Carolina’s Electric Cooperatives and Dominion Energy North Carolina.

 Here at Advanced Energy at Home, you will find helpful information and advice on improving energy efficiency, comfort and indoor air quality in your home.
 Together, we can work to ensure that all homes are healthy, safe, durable, comfortable, energy efficient and environmentally responsible.

 Many homes built on crawl space foundations in the Southeast suffer from poor moisture management.
-Symptoms are most often noticed in the humid spring and summer seasons but can occur at any time of the year.
-Often, the heating and air conditioning contractor is the first person the residents call to deal with the problem.
-Typically though, the problem is not due to a failure of the air conditioning system; it results from poor moisture control in the crawl space.
+Symptoms are commonly noticed in the humid spring and summer seasons but can occur any time of year.
+Occupants typically call a heating and cooling contractor to address the problem, but it is often the result of poor moisture control in the crawl space.

 We are surrounded by moisture.
 There’s rain from above, water from below, humidity, household moisture generated from breathing, plants and cooking, and more.
 However, we do have control over a few key areas: where and how our homes experience moisture from the outside and the inside, and the choice of materials used at these locations.

 We continue to add new technologies to our homes to make our lives more efficient, convenient, affordable, customizable and environmentally friendly.
 Sometimes these devices and appliances can be overwhelming, but there are a number of ways we can make them work for us and meet our goals and needs.